 If you want to improve your productivity, it’s very much possible that you’d have run into Notion.
 If not, this beginner’s guide will get you started on the right foot.
-In this article, we’ll explore the top 10 Notion templates that can help propel your productivity pursuits.
+In this article, we’ll explore the 10 best Notion templates that can help propel your productivity pursuits.

 There’s an inherent simplicity to Notion.
 Its clean interface welcomes you to a promise of having an uncluttered workspace.
 The aesthetics are quite elegant.
 The core philosophy of minimalist design is what has put Notion ahead of its competitors in such a short time.

 The idea of having customizable templates leads to the notion that a user can have a fundamental block as a starting point that can be later customized to the user’s preference and liking.

 And here’re the 10 best Notion templates you’ll learn about in this guide.
 Click the links below to jump to a specific section or continue scrolling to learn about our favorite Notion templates.